jonam/learning/networking/Subnets.md

-Absolutely!
 A subnet, or subnetwork, is essentially a division of an IP network.
 The practice of dividing a network into two or more networks is called subnetting.
 Subnets are primarily used to manage network complexity, isolate network traffic, and enhance security.

 ### Basic Concept:
 - **IP Address:** Every device on a network is assigned a unique IP address, which is a set of numbers used to identify a device on the network.